 Is Hamilton technically a movie?
 Probably not.
 But the Broadway production is so widely loved and acclaimed that it would feel churlish to omit this recording from the list.

 Capturing one of the early performances - featuring creator and star Lin-Manuel Miranda - this is as good as Hamilton ever got, and finally lets anyone watch Hamilton, even if it is from the comfort of your home rather than a bustling theatre.

 Despite being billed as a kids film, this will still leave you laughing and crying at various points, and includes some of the most memorable quotes of any Pixar film.
 Follow monsters Mike and Sully as they accidentally become in charge of the adorable (but terrifying to them) toddler, Boo.

 Star Wars: The Empire Strikes Back

 The Star Wars to end all Star Wars.
-The rebellion struggle to hold their ground against the might of the Empire, whilst Luke Skywalker continues his Jedi training with Master Yoda.
-If somehow you’re new to Star Wars, then we recommend watching A New Hope first for full context - and to get the full impact of one of the biggest movie twists in history.
+The Rebel Alliance struggle to hold their ground against the might of the Empire, whilst Luke Skywalker continues his Jedi training with Master Yoda.
+If somehow you’re new to Star Wars, then we recommend watching Star Wars first for full context - and to get the full impact of one of the biggest movie twists in history.